 Call connection Signalised when following the dialled number is picked up.
 This signal is not available on an analogue line, but the ringing tone ends and a connection begins.
 It is difficult to identify the exact moment this occurs.

-Code lock Function for relay connections by inputting a combination of up to 10 buttons or keyboard keys (after pressing the key symbol) between Doorphone Brave and the electric lock can be at the lock and lock activates only when is the same the specified serial combination of the Brave and set the code on the board relay (COSW).
+Code lock Function for relay connections by inputting a combination of up to connected code relay (COSW - CodeSwitch), which is located at the lock and lock activates only when is the same the specified serial combination of the Brave and set the code on the board relay (COSW).